 The BCITO manages apprenticeships for glass specialists.
 In your apprenticeship you will be working towards one of the following qualifications:

-You'll work under an experienced glazier or glass processing manufacturer (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
+You'll work under an experienced glazier, glass processor or auto glazier (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
 You will also have the guidance of a BCITO Training Advisor.